 The Court held that the Section 47(2) of the PWD Act, 1995 was crystal clear in its provision that no promotion shall be denied to a person merely on the ground of his disability.
 Further, since the State has not made any notification to exempt the relevant establishment from this Section, it is evident that the denial of promotion falls foul of the rights of the Respondent under the PWD Act.

-This ruling set a significant precedent in the protection of the right of promotion for persons with disabilities in India and served as a guiding principle for employers to ensure compliance with the PWD Act, 1995.
+promotion for persons with disabilities in India and served as a guiding principle for employers to ensure compliance with the PWD Act, 1995.